-To avoid such issues, an alternative version of Visser's formalism has been proposed called the Restricted Phase Space (RPS) formalism in \cite{Zeyuan} studying the RN-AdS black hole in Einstein Maxwell theory.
-This formalism omits the $(P,V)$ terms and hence is called Restricted Phase Space Thermodynamics (RPST).
-RPST formalism however allows us to vary $G$.
-Unlike varying $\Lambda$, varying $G$ does not change the geometry and so we do not have to face the ensemble of theories issues.
-As a continuation of \cite{Zeyuan}, the authors also studied the case of Kerr-AdS black holes in \cite{Gao}.
-Following these, quite a few numbers of works have been done in the RPST formalism.
-Refs. \cite{Ali,Ladgham,Kong,Kong2,Du,Sadeghi,Bai} are to cite a few.
+In this paper we extend the investigation of thermodynamics within the RPS framework to NED-AdS black holes.
+We use numerical and graphical techniques to find the critical points of various thermodynamic quantities and analyse the thermodynamic processes using conjugate pairs of variables.

-The organisation of the paper is as follows.
-In section \ref{sec2}, we briefly review the NED-AdS black hole, derive the various thermodynamic quantities and proof the validity of the first law and the Euler relation.
-In section \ref{sec3}, we re-express the black hole mass in terms of intensive variables such as entropy $S$, CFT charge $C$, magnetic charge $Q$, and AdS length $l$.
-In section \ref{sec4} we study the various types of thermodynamic processes.
-Finally, in section \ref{sec5} we briefly summarize our results.
+The paper's organization is outlined as follows.
+In Section \ref{sec2}, we provide a brief overview of the NED-AdS black hole, derive several thermodynamic quantities, and demonstrate the validity of the first law and the Euler relation.
+In Section \ref{sec3}, we present an alternative expression for the black hole mass using intensive variables such as entropy $S$, CFT charge $C$, magnetic charge $Q$, and AdS length $l$.
+Section \ref{sec4} is dedicated to the examination of various types of thermodynamic processes.
+Lastly, Section \ref{sec5} offers a concise summary of our findings.